syncfusion-content/wpf-docs/wpf/SfDateTimeRangeNavigator/Getting-Started.md

-> Note:The SelectedData property of SfDateTimeRangeNavigator returns the collection that represents the data between selected ranges in the Navigator.
+N>The SelectedData property of SfDateTimeRangeNavigator returns the collection that represents the data between selected ranges in the Navigator.